-3. Number of customers acquired:
+4. Number of customers acquired

-If the number you forecast and the final acquisition number has a huge difference, then there has either been an over-estimation of your capabilities or the product hasn’t been that widely accepted yet.
+If the number you forecast and the final acquisition number have a huge difference, then there has either been an over-estimation of your capabilities or the product hasn’t been that widely accepted yet.

 This is where you find out areas where you can improve the product.
-Find out more why your product failed and take immediate steps to rework on the product so that there is more acceptance to it.
-Some of the KPIs to track that are related with acquisition are: New % of users, number of new users, % increase in user base.
+Find out more about why your product failed and take immediate steps to rework the product so that there is more acceptance of it.
+This Product Feedback Survey is a great way to get that information.

-4. Customer Acquisition Cost:
+5. Customer Acquisition Cost

 Every business needs to scale, and responsibly at that.
 You cannot fancy acquiring customers at $10 a pop while the cost of your product is just $1.
 That is economic suicide.
 Acquiring customers is a big cost associated with each business.

 CAC includes the money you spent on marketing, the sales team’s work, overheads, advertising, software used, etc. Only when you can calculate the total amount invested for each client would you be able to gauge how much you need to spend in the future for acquiring a new customer.

 CAC= Total money spent over a period of time/ Total number of customers generated over a period of time.

 6. Customer Lifetime Value

 Customer Lifetime Value allows you to calculate how much money a customer will generate in their entire lifetime.
 It basically gives you an idea of how much profit you can expect from a customer before they stop spending their money with you.